5 Benefits of a Trial Separation

 Helps in figuring yourself out

 Being apart from each other peacefully can give both partners a chance to balance out their perspectives and gives time for self-analysis.
-This space can be used in figuring out where you are wrong and help you avoid mistakes in the future.
+This space can be used to figure out where you are wrong and help you avoid mistakes in the future.

 Separation can also help you bring back your lost sanity.
 It will bring you closer to the other people in your life which will make you happy; happy you will then lead to a happy marriage.